Rummy Rules

 All players can put their melds in this area.
 As soon as a meld is played here, any player past their initial meld can add cards to it or swap Jokers.

-At the beginning of a round, each player receives 13 hand cards.
-The leftover cards become the face-down stock for drawing from.
+Once each player has received their initial 13 hand cards, the leftover cards become the face-down stock for drawing from.
 Its top card is revealed and placed next to it as the first card of the discard pile.

 Course of the Game

-According to the Rummy rules, you play in clockwise order with a randomly picked start player.
+According to the Rummy rules, you play in clockwise order with a randomly picked player starting the game.
 To begin your turn, you draw a card either from the stock or the discard pile, your choice.
 And you have to end each turn by putting a card on the discard pile.
 After that, the player on your left begins their turn, and so on until one of you wins the round or the stock is exhausted.

 Between drawing and discarding, you can make multiple different moves.
 The only requirement: In every round, you have to play your first meld with at least three cards and at least 30 points before making any other moves.
 The ranks of the cards used do not matter here.